mandykoh/convolver/README.md

 kernel := convolver.KernelWithRadius(2)
 ```

 The above creates an empty 5x5 kernel, where all weights are zero.
 When applied to an image, each output pixel is the result of some aggregation of the pixels covered by the kernel, centred on the corresponding input pixel.
 The weights dictate how much each of those pixels contribute to the aggregated result.
-Weights are specified as integers, and may be specified separately for R, G, B, and alpha channels.
+Weights are specified as floats, and may be specified separately for R, G, B, and alpha channels.

 ### Channel extraction